Vaesea/godottux/README.md

 - Completely accurate HUD (I tried to make it as accurate as I could)
 - In-game console (Use the Godot Output thing to debug your code instead)
 - The same scripting system (While there is scripting, it's done using variables in a block instead)
-- Magic Tiles (sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
-- Snowman (although previously listed in the planned list, i realized it's not a 0.3.2 enemy. has a small chance of still being added, though)
 - Level Flipping (this sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
 - Angry Stone (Too complicated to add.
 If someone were to add this in, that'd be cool!)
 - Totem (Too complicated to add.
 If someone were to add this in, that'd be cool!)